 Once the lice have been removed completely, the itching should stop after a couple of days once any lice bites have healed.

-Treating your scalp to an overnight treatment could help restore moisture, soothe and calm an irritated, itchy scalp.
+Using a soothing scalp treatment could help restore moisture, soothe and calm an irritated, itchy scalp.

-We recommend using our Ultra Rich Balm, which has shea butter (which helps lock in moisture) and sea buckthorn (an anti-inflammatory), both of which are great ingredients for those of you who have a scalp condition.
+For very dry scalps, we recommend applying our Ultra Rich Balm, which has shea butter (which helps lock in moisture) and sea buckthorn both of which are great ingredients for a dry scalp.

 Apply your treatment sparingly onto the scalp with your fingertips.
 Leave the balm on for at least 2 hours or as an overnight treatment (which will help if you have an itchy scalp at night) with your hair covered with a shower cap.
 In the morning, wash your hair to rinse the balm out and feel the benefits!
 Repeat this process as needed.